greenaussie/wpc_proposal_feedback/README.md

 1. Knowledge of health and safety responsibilities and commitment to attending relevant health and safety training.

    - Commitment demonstrated by volunteering for the role of First Aider at UNSW from 2013 to present.
-   - Undertaking
+   - Undertaking training

 1. An understanding of and commitment to UNSW’s aims, objectives and values in action, together with relevant policies and guidelines.

-   - I am a keen supporter and particant in UNSW's diversity and equality programs.
+   - Embracing Diversity - I am a keen supporter and particant in UNSW's diversity and equality programs, for example, taking part in UNSW Human Rainbow celebrating Mardi Gras 2020.
+   - Demonstrates Excellence - proven ability to delivery high quality outcomes as an individual and as a team member
+   - Builds collaboration - sharing skills accross UNSW IT and with our customers.
+   - Displays respect - I work in a professional manner, and acknowlege and encourage the same with others.

+## Supporting and reference documentation

 1. Workplace Change Paper 2020 - UNSW IT - Impact on staff and proposed structures
 1. POSITION DESCRIPTION - Senior Developer